 To see if you have quiesced snapshots for a VM, just go into its snapshot tab, then the "info" icon means it is a quiesced snapshot:

 The tooltip confirms this:

 Remotes are places where your backup and delta backup files will be stored.

-To add a remote, go in Settings/Remotes menu.
+To add a remote, go to the Settings/Remotes menu.

 - SMB (CIFS)

-On your NFS server, authorize XOA's IP and permissions for subfolders.
+On your NFS server, authorize XOA's IP address and permissions for subfolders.
 That's all!

 We support SMB storage on Windows Server 2012 R2.

-Also, read twice the UI when you add a SMB store.
+Also, read the UI twice when you add an SMB store.
 If you have: